Paris to Giverny Tours

 Walk in the footsteps of two legendary artists—visit Monet’s gardens and Van Gogh’s final home, all in one day.

-• Day out to Giverny and Auvers-sur-Oise from Paris on the only tour that connects two of France’s greatest painters in one seamless day trip.
+• Day out to Giverny and Auvers-sur-Oise from Paris on the only tour that connects two of France’s greatest painters whose works were deeply inspired by the beauty of nature and the surrounding landscapes in one seamless day trip.

-• You’ll get an expert, English-speaking guide and travel in an air-conditioned coach, as you explore Monet’s vibrant gardens in Giverny and visit Van Gogh’s final resting place in Auvers-sur-Oise.
+• You’ll get an expert, English-speaking guide and travel in an air-conditioned coach, as you explore Monet’s gardens in Giverny and visit Van Gogh’s final resting place in Auvers-sur-Oise,

 • Giverny: Walk through Monet’s gardens and home, including the iconic water lily pond, Japanese bridge and colorful flowerbeds that inspired his famous works.
 Walk through the rooms where he lived and worked, filled with art and personal items that reflect his life and legacy.

-• Auvers-sur-Oise: Visit the room where Van Gogh lived during his last days in his somber village.
+• Auvers-sur-Oise: Visit the room where Van Gogh lived during his last days in his somber village, reflecting his struggle and inner turmoil.
 Explore the church and wheat fields that were captured in his final paintings like Wheatfield with Crows.

 Walk in the footsteps of two legendary artists—visit Monet’s gardens and Van Gogh’s final home, all in one day.

-• Day out to Giverny and Auvers-sur-Oise from Paris on the only tour that connects two of France’s greatest painters in one seamless day trip.
+• Day out to Giverny and Auvers-sur-Oise from Paris on the only tour that connects two of France’s greatest painters whose works were deeply inspired by the beauty of nature and the surrounding landscapes in one seamless day trip.

-• You’ll get an expert, English-speaking guide and travel in an air-conditioned coach, as you explore Monet’s vibrant gardens in Giverny and visit Van Gogh’s final resting place in Auvers-sur-Oise.
+• You’ll get an expert, English-speaking guide and travel in an air-conditioned coach, as you explore Monet’s gardens in Giverny and visit Van Gogh’s final resting place in Auvers-sur-Oise,

 • Giverny: Walk through Monet’s gardens and home, including the iconic water lily pond, Japanese bridge and colorful flowerbeds that inspired his famous works.
 Walk through the rooms where he lived and worked, filled with art and personal items that reflect his life and legacy.

-• Auvers-sur-Oise: Visit the room where Van Gogh lived during his last days in his somber village.
+• Auvers-sur-Oise: Visit the room where Van Gogh lived during his last days in his somber village, reflecting his struggle and inner turmoil.
 Explore the church and wheat fields that were captured in his final paintings like Wheatfield with Crows.

 Inclusions